Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The District will have the ability to review, make suggestions and provide feedback on the awarded bid.

 The City agreed to develop an interlocal agreement (ILA) that will specify each organization’s roles and responsibilities relating to the golf course project.
-The City will present the new ILA to the District before the new year, and the agencies agreed to meet again on Monday, January 27, 2019 at 6:00pm at 6500 Congress Avenue.
+The City provided the new ILA to the District in December 2019, and the agencies agreed to meet again on Monday, January 27, 2020 at 6:00pm at 6500 Congress Avenue.

 The Boca Raton City Council discussed establishing a framework to amend the existing Golf Course Interlocal Agreement with the Greater Boca Raton Beach and Park District.
 In order to start the process, staff drafted a terms sheet outlining the City’s interest in managing the design, construction and development of the proposed Boca National Golf Course with suggested next steps.
 The letter was sent to the Greater Boca Raton Beach and Parks District staff to review and consider prior to the District’s November 4th meeting and in advance of the November 12 joint meeting.